1-800-935-2620 Speak to a Tour Expert

 Bulawayo

-Perhaps get up early and take the option to go to Matobo National Park.
-Home to a significant population of black and white rhinoceros that can be tracked on foot, Matobo National Park is also the site of the grave of Cecil John Rhodes, the founder of Rhodesia and the De Beers diamond company.
+Wake up early and get ready to track rhinos in Matobo National Park.
+Home to a significant population of black and white rhinoceros that can be tracked on foot.
+As your expert guide takes you through the park, look out for other game like leopards, warthogs, and springhares.
+You'll also learn about the local plants and trees, including wild pear and paperbark, and discover San paintings and the fascinating rock formations.
 The Matopos area has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.
-This optional activity is highly recommended, otherwise you could head into town to check out the local museums or take the opportunity for some down time.

 Meals: Breakfast Dinner